remotion-dev/remotion/packages/docs/docs/player.md

 _optional_

 Whether the video should display a volume slider and a mute button.
+Only has an effect if `controls` is also set to true.
 Default `true`.

 ### `allowFullscreen`

 _optional_

 Whether the video can go fullscreen.
-By default true.
+By default `true`.

 ### `clickToPlay`